Searching for details:

-The decree authorized the use of hardware and components developed for "other articles," (likely meaning nuclear warheads) in the Object D project in order to save time and resources, as long as it would not interfere with the work on the original vehicles.
+The document authorized the use of hardware and components developed for "other articles," (likely meaning nuclear warheads) in the Object D project in order to save time and resources, as long as it would not interfere with the work on the original vehicles.

 Korolev then went through the usual routine about Americans racing feverishly toward their own satellite launch and the importance for the Soviet Union of being first at that and the relative easiness and low price of achieving the victory in this race.
 As usual, to Khrushchev and his cohorts, the military goals of the rocket dwarfed the idea of the satellite, in its significance.
 Yet, Khrushchev gave Korolev his blessing.
 (87)

-The body exterior of the spacecraft would be made of aluminum alloy, while two internal magnesium frames would carry service systems and internal instruments.
+The exterior body of the spacecraft would be made of aluminum alloy, while two internal magnesium frames would carry service systems and internal instruments.
 (2)

 The spacecraft would have a full complement of hardware for its interaction with ground control.
 It included avionics to generate and transmit telemetry, a Fakel receiver and transmitter, providing tracking signals to the Binokl-D radar stations on the ground, a transmitter for the Irtysh-D trajectory measurement stations and hardware for the MRV-2M command system.
-(270) It would enable ground control to turn on and off scientific instruments and service systems onboard the satellite.
+(270) It would enable ground control to turn on and off scientific instruments and service systems aboard the satellite.

 Four small solar panels were installed on top of the satellite, another four on its sides and one was attached to the aft bulkhead.

-Sputnik-3 at a glance:
+Object D at a glance:

-On September 14, 1956, Keldysh invited Korolev to a meeting of the Presidium of the Academy of Sciences, discussing the satellite program.
+On September 14, 1956, Keldysh invited Korolev to a meeting of the Presidium of the Academy of Sciences discussing the satellite program.
 The report made by Keldysh revealed a number of milestones in the future space exploration program: